Skip to main content

 How Does Meal Timing Affect Peptide Injections?

-The concept of is particularly relevant for peptide use.
+The concept of nutrient timing is particularly relevant for peptide use.
 The principle is to administer the peptide in a hormonal environment that maximizes its intended effect.
 For GH secretagogues, this means injecting into a low-insulin state.
 Insulin and GH are both anabolic, but they are stimulated by different conditions and can interfere with one another’s release.

 Injecting CJC-1295 after a carbohydrate-rich meal will result in a significantly blunted GH pulse compared to an injection administered in a fasted state, for example, first thing in the morning or before bed (at least 2 hours after the last meal).
 A common and effective strategy is to inject the peptide upon waking, wait 30-60 minutes before consuming a protein-rich breakfast, and to administer a second dose before bed.
 This timing strategy fully leverages the body’s natural hormonal rhythms.